 Draw Down and Maximum Draw-down

-In a business in order to make profit one must learn how to manage risks.
+In business in order to make a profit one must learn how to manage risks.
 To make profits in trading you need to learn about the various indices trading money management strategies discussed on this learn Indices guide web site.

 When it comes to trading, the risks to be managed are potential losses.
 Using indices trading money management rules will not only protect your indices trading account but also make you profitable in the long run.